aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/cat-pictures-2.md

 ---
-title: "Cat Pictures 2 | TryHackMe"
+title: "TryHackMe: Cat Pictures 2"
 collection: publications
 permalink: /publication/cat-pictures-2
 excerpt: 'This is a free room from TryHackMe'